petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 {bdg-secondary}`7.2 FP12+, 7.3 FP2+, 7.4 (all updates)`

-As described in [Accessing Nested Fields](../search-facets/custom-facet.md#accessing-nested-fields), web content structure fields became [nested fields](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document) as of Liferay 7.2 SP3+/FP8+ (and on all Liferay 7.3 versions).
-On the latest Fix Pack and GA release of 7.2 and 7.3, the [Elasticsearch Nested query](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-nested-query.html) is supported to account for these nested fields.

-Sort configurations relying on fields named `ddm__keyword__*` at the root of the Elasticsearch document continue to be valid---the Search framework was adjusted to account for the nested field types.
-Use these fields as usual in your Sort widget's _Field_ configuration, even though they're no longer at the root of the document.

 The Sort widget works with keyword, date, and numeric fields.
-To find DDM fields in existing documents in the index, use the [Display Results in Document Form](../search-results/configuring-the-search-results-widget#inspecting-search-engine-documents) setting in the Search Results widget.
+To find web content structure (DDM) fields in existing documents in the index, use the [Display Results in Document Form](../search-results/configuring-the-search-results-widget#inspecting-search-engine-documents) setting in the Search Results widget.

 The documents have a `ddmFieldArray` object with nested content: